Motivation-and-Behaviour/bigger_picker/docs/manual/extraction_process.md

     ---

     Remember that you can [add][addrecord] or [remove][removerecord] screen time measures if the AI has made a mistake.

+    ???+ tip
+        The AI tends to be quite literal when extracting here.
+        For example, it might extract 'interacting on social media' because that is the term used in the article, rather than something simpler like 'social media'.
+        This doesn't matter too much because we will combine these later.
+        But, it can be helpful to add a simpler screen time term (like 'social media').
+        Don't feel you need to spend time trying to fix the AI's extraction, though, just add an additional term if you think it will be useful.

 - ##### 3.
 When finished, click the close button